devini01/CSCI401W-Fall2023-TeamGamma/1-product-vision/Product_Vision.md

 ## Executive Summary

-The aim of this app is to revolutionize the world of sneaker raffles by creating equal opportunities for its user base.
+The aim of Sole Seeker is to revolutionize the world of sneaker raffles by creating equal opportunities for its user base.
 We will accomplish this through various security and verification practices set up to prevent the usage of bots in our raffles.
 The success of this app could lead all the way up to integration with major brands within the industry.
 Ultimately we want to bring the power back to the user, from the hardcore sneaker enthusiasts all the way to the casual student who just wants a chance at the hot new pair on the market.

 ## Product Vision